If you’re creating a program for the Solana blockchain using the Anchor framework,

 file, and then add the metadata to the library source code using

-macro definition.
+the security_txt! macro definition.
 A simple example can be seen below.

 /// solana-security-txt for admin contract